 Young people: We use the phrase 'young people' instead of 'adolescents' for two reasons: first, we understand young people as encompassing more than 'adolescents' and recognize that young people are not a homogenous group.
 Second, some of our partners work in politically and legally sensitive contexts where advocating for the sexual and reproductive health and rights (SRHR) of adolescents (those under 18 years old) is criminalized.
-'Young people' has no of perspectives including legal rights, public health, protection from violence, protection from exploitation in labor and criminal culpability.
+'Young people' has no universal definition: as a category, it has been defined differently from a range of perspectives including legal rights, public health, protection from violence, protection from exploitation in labor and criminal culpability.
 It is important in this context to consider a broad framing of young people as encompassing but not limited to those under the age of 18.
 This enables us to highlight our concerns with the criminalization of young people's bodily autonomy, especially their sexuality, gender expression and gender identity as these are so often the targets of punitive laws, policies and practices.

 Criminal legal system: We use the term 'criminal legal system' instead of the 'criminal justice system' because we believe that the structure, substance, culture and enforcement of criminal laws, criminal codes, their systems of administration and institutions for implementation are not designed with a broad holistic or intersectional understanding of justice.
-Justice - encompassing gender, racial, social, economic, climate, reproductive or disability axes, among others is neither defined by nor contained within the law.
-This is especially true within criminal law which itself often perpetuates gender-, class-, caste-, religion- and other abuses of policing, and through courts and prisons.
-While the legal system itself is an important avenue for rights recognition, our idea of 'justice' considers or radically depart from traditional norms - for example, the criminalization of embedded culture of such discrimination.
+Justice - encompassing gender, racial, social, economic, climate, reproductive or disability axes, among others - is neither defined by nor contained within the law.
+This is especially true within criminal law which itself often perpetuates gender-, class-, caste-, religion- and ethnicity-based harms through unfair prosecutions, excessive punishments, or other abuses of policing, and through courts and prisons.
+While the legal system itself is an important avenue for rights recognition, our idea of 'justice' considers socio-cultural, political and economic changes.
+'Justice' may actually challenge or radically depart from traditional norms - for example, the criminalization of caste discrimination in India was a radical advance towards social justice, from an embedded culture of such discrimination.
 These strides may take different shapes that are deeply situated within contexts and communities.

 Protectionism: Throughout the Flaws in Laws Primer and Sourcebook, we distinguish between approaches that are 'protectionist' and those that protect rights'.
 Rights-based approaches are anchored in the assumption that the discrimination and harms faced by structurally excluded persons and groups are systemic and, in most cases, systematic.
 Thus, any attempt to protect the rights of structurally excluded people must include addressing and transforming unequal power relations and hierarchies.
 This latter approach protects and expands access to exercise the rights of persons and groups, recognizes them as rights bearers and aims to enhance their autonomy.
 On the other hand, what we are calling protectionist approaches are often used in the service of maintaining and reinforcing existing gender and other intersectional power asymmetries.
 They are based on paternalistic assumptions about capacity and ability, especially in terms of protecting those defined as 'weak' or 'vulnerable' (including those who are disabled) as if these qualities are inherent to these individuals.
-They are also often acts of state overreach limiting such realms of action as access to information, movement, speech, association, choice of friends or sexual partners, in the name of 'safety'.
+They are also often acts of state overreach limiting such realms of action as access to information, movement, speech, association and choice of friends or sexual partners in the name of 'safety'.